albu89/cdhi_challenge/README.md

 ### Additional Note

 * The application was built using code from the tensorflow demo repo which can be downloaded **[here.](https://github.com/tensorflow/examples/blob/master/lite/examples/speech_commands/android/README.md])**
+* If you'd like to use a new model you will need to replace the files conv_moodel_label.txt and conv_model_optimized.tflite in app/src/main/assets/